Arturo327/R2-Boy-Emulator/README.md

 This project is under active development.

 Planned:
-- Implement remaining MBC types
+- Link Cable
-- Serial Data Transfer implementation
+- CGB support (more in the future)

 ---